Unleash/unleash/website/docs/using-unleash/deploy/upgrading-unleash.md

 If you can't accomplish the same functionality with strategy constraints, please, let us know about your use case on [Slack](https://slack.unleash.run/)

+### Dropping Internet Explorer (IE) Support

+With Unleash v6, Internet Explorer is no longer supported.
+React v18, used in Unleash, has dropped support for IE, aligning with Microsoft's end of support for IE on June 15, 2022.
+Users are encouraged to switch to modern browsers for the best experience.

 ## Upgrading to 5.7 and later from versions < 5.6.11

 When running on high-availability (multiple Unleash instances), upgrading from versions lower than 5.6.11 to version 5.7 or higher will cause a temporary UI unavailability while old versions and new versions are both serving traffic, due to a compatibility issue.
 If you can afford having a small period of time with the UI unavailable (note the SDKs will not be affected), then  you can safely upgrade.